MaritzSTL/mtz-app-knowledge-center/README.md

 ### Chapters

-* This Polymer app simply iterates over all of the markdown files in the chapters folder, then displays then on the home page when the application starts.
+* This Polymer app simply iterates over all of the markdown files in the chapters folder, then displays them on the home page when the application starts.
 * The chapters are zero base indexed.

 1. Chapter 0: [Web Components](chapters/0.md)